-Grant River (miles 34.87-39.67) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Grant River (miles 34.87-39.67) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek

-The 2018 assessments of the Grant River (miles 0-26) showed continued impairment by phosphorus; new total phosphorus sample data exceeded 2018 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The 2018 assessments of the Grant River (miles 0-26) showed continued impairment by phosphorus; new total phosphorus sample data exceeded the 2018 WisCALM listing criteria for the Fish and Aquatic Life use.
+However, available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Based on the most updated information, no change in the existing impaired waters listing was needed.

 Author Ashley Beranek